 The Mozartkugel cake contains two layers of pain de Gênes (a soft sponge cake with a distinctive marzipan taste), two layers of praliné cream (hazelnut nougat with dark chocolate) and two layers of pistachio ganache.
 I decided to expose the hidden pistachio marzipan core of the candy and present it on top of the cake as the final layer.

 It’s more efficient to prepare the two layers of pain de Gênes in two pans at the same time.
 However, if you only have just one pan (as did I), you will have to divide the recipe by two and just bake it twice.
 As for the cream and the ganache, I also divided the recipe by two and prepared each layer separately when the time came to add it to the cake.
-In any case, the recipe shown below is written in such a way that you don’t have to do each layer separately, like I did.
+In any case, the recipe for the Mozartkugel cake is written in such a way that you don’t have to do each layer separately, like I did.

 Chocolate pain de Gênes